junxit/us-congress-code/title-45/chapter-9/sec-231u.md

 ### References in Text

 The Social Security Act, referred to in subsec. (c)(2), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
+620, which is classified generally to chapter 7 (§ 301 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

 ### Amendments